metadata101/guf10/README.md

 ### GeoNetwork version to use with this plugin

-This is an implementation of the latest XSD published by ISO-TC211.
 It'll not be supported in 2.10.x series so don't plug it into it!
-Use GeoNetwork 3.0.3+ version.
+Use GeoNetwork 3.2.x+ version.

 ### Adding the plugin to the source code

 The best approach is to add the plugin as a submodule into GeoNetwork schema module.
+Note that this schema depends on iso19115-3.

 ```
 cd schemas
 git submodule add https://github.com/metadata101/iso19115-3.git iso19115-3
+git submodule add https://github.com/metadata101/guf10.git guf10
 ```

-Add the new module to the schema/pom.xml:
+Add the new modules to the `schema/pom.xml`:

 ```
   <module>iso19115-3</module>
   <module>guf</module>
 </modules>
 ```

-Add the dependency in the web module in web/pom.xml:
+Add the dependencies in the web module in `web/pom.xml`:

 ```
 <dependency>